useflyyer/create-flyyer-app/README.md

 > Get your FLAYYER_KEY at [https://flayyer.com](https://flayyer.com) 👈

 Great! 🎉
-Now your new template deck should appear here.
+Now your new template deck should appear there.

 If you need to update your templates you can just run `npm run deploy` again.